 Student Lounge, City College Tech Building, A017

 University campus Information Commons, Library 1st Floor, (406) 247-5700

 Information Technology provides computer and technology services to students, faculty, and staff.
 The department supports nearly 800 student computers across both campuses.
 Students may go to the Information Commons located on the first floor of the Library to receive assistance with using computer issues, software applications, and questions about their student login accounts.
 Assistance is also available by calling (406) 247-5700.

 Health Sciences Building Commons

-Computer access is available with standard campus software and internet connectivity to all current MSU Billings students during City College campus hours in the student lounge, 1st floor of the Technology and Health Sciences buildings.
+Computer access is available with standard campus software and internet connectivity for all current MSU Billings students during City College campus hours in the student lounge, 1st floor of the Technology and Health Sciences buildings.

 Wireless Internet Access

-The campus has wireless internet access available to students, staff, and faculty in common study areas, academic buildings, residence halls, dining facilities and most other common access areas.
-Students may bring their computers to the to the Information Technology staff at City College or the Information Commons on the 1st floor of the University Campus Library for assistance with connecting to the MSUB wireless network.
-All MSUB students, staff, and faculty should connect to the MSUB-mobile network by logging in with their NetID and password.
-This provides a fast, secure connection.
-The visitor network is for visitors to campus and doesn't provide the same performance.
+Both campuses have wireless internet access available to students in common study areas, academic buildings, residence halls, dining facilities, and most indoor areas.
+Students may bring their computers to the Information Commons or to the Information Technology staff at City College for assistance with connecting to the MSUB wireless network.
+The network to connect to is MSUB-mobile by, logging in with a NetID and password.
+This provides a secure, fast connection to the internet.

 MSU Billings Library Services for City College